 A member of the Lycoming Law Association since 1987, Judge Lovecchio is a longtime member of the Bench Bar Committee.

-The Judge resides with his wife, Angela, an attorney and English teacher at Williamsport High School, and has three children, Francis, Peter and Louise.
+The Judge resides with his wife, Angela, an attorney, and has three children, Francis, Peter and Louise.

 Judge Joy McCoy was elected to the bench in 2009 and took office in January 2010.

 Born in Williamsport in 1967, Judge McCoy is a 1985 graduate of Williamsport Area High School.
 She received her undergraduate degree from Elmira College in criminal justice in 1989.
 She spent a year studying law at the University of Edinburgh, Scotland.

 Judge McCoy was first employed at McNerney, Page Vanderlin & Hall as a college intern in 1988 and became an associate attorney with the firm upon her graduation with a law degree from Franklin Pierce Law Center in Concord, N.H. in 1993.
 She became a partner at the firm in 1998.

 Judge McCoy has been a member of the Lycoming Law Association since 1993.
 She was chair of the 2009 Law Day Committee and the 2002 recipient of the Equal Justice to Access Award.
 She served on the Executive Committee of the Law Association from 2004 through 2008.
 She also served for a number of years on the Bench Bar Committee, as the bar's family law representative.